rse/speechflow/README.md

 About
 -----

 **SpeechFlow** is a command-line interface based tool for establishing a directed data flow graph of audio and text processing nodes.
-This way, it allows to perform various speech processing tasks in a flexible way.
+This way, it allows to perform various speech processing tasks in a very flexible and configurable way.
+The usual supported tasks are capturing audio, generate narrations of text (aka text-to-speech), generate transcriptions or subtitles for audio (aka speech-to-text), and generate translations for audio (aka speech-to-speech).

 **SpeechFlow** comes with built-in graph nodes for local file I/O,